How to Secure NFTs in 2023

-The rising popularity of NFTs has not only attracted artists, communities and buyers, but has also drawn the attention of scammers.
+The rising popularity of NFTs has not only attracted artists, communities and buyers.
+However, it has also drawn the attention of scammers.
 These bad actors have started to employ sophisticated practices to scam users.
 In this article, we look at the best practices to secure your NFTs in your wallet and protect your assets against scams.

 1) Secure your NFT private keys offline

 Digital assets live online, but your private keys shouldn’t.
 Private keys define the ownership over your blockchain assets.
 The way you store them determines the security of the assets.

 Many people store their private keys in online wallets, or hot wallets.
 This allows a person to easily trade, buy, sell, and move their digital assets around.
 Sounds perfect, right?